openmfe/website/src/pages/development/performance.md

 This placeholder can be handcrafted, but every OpenMFE microfrontend is expected to provide a prerendering API endpoint which should provide suitable content.
 The prerendering endpoint is expected to accept the same parameters as query strings as the frontend accepts as attributes.
 This allows creating matching prerendered content for a certain configuration of microfrontend.

 The ideal output of the prerendering endpoint very much depends on the use case of the microfrontend.
-It is definitely an opportunity for adding SEO-relevant content into the page—but at the same time, it can get stale if the page isn’t refreshed frequently (which is not unusual with [Static Site Generation](/architecture/static-site-generation/)).
+It is definitely an opportunity for adding SEO-relevant content into the page, but at the same time it can get stale if the page isn’t refreshed frequently (which is not unusual with [Static Site Generation](/architecture/static-site-generation/)).

 From a technical perspective, the prerendered output must be simple HTML with inline CSS.
 JavaScript is not allowed because it could potentially interfere with the host page, which is can cause side effects and security issues.
 CSS `<style>` blocks are not allowed, because the HTML specification does not allow them in the body of an HTML document.
 You can however use SVG, even with animations.